The Mysterious Sisters

 "Hero-sama~, do you like them big~?"

-… Huh?
-Nerune's reacting like she's jealous or something.
+… Hm?
+What's with Nerune acting all jealous?
 When did you two get into that kind of relationship?

-Nerune averted her eyes for a moment.
-Following her gaze, there was Rei with a triumphant look, giving a thumbs up.
+Then Nerune glanced away for a moment.
+Following her gaze, I saw Rei sporting a smug grin and a thumbs up.

 "Oi, Wataru.
 You confessed to Rokuko and got rejected, and now you're making moves on our girl?
 You've got some nerve, oi."

-"Eh, no, I just got a bit excited discussing magic, I haven't done anything wrong yet—"
+"Eh, no, we just got a bit carried away talking about magic, I haven't done anything wrong yet…"

 "Yes, there's nothing going on~.
 I'm only interested in the magic Hero-sama knows~.
 Nothing more, nothing less~."